 - Remove the two or three bolts on each side, which secure the endplates to the vertical angle.
 Then, raise the forks as needed to free the bolts.

 - It is now time to lower the barrel.
 Important!
 Remember, since the springs are off to one side, the distribution of the door’s weight will be uneven.
 Additionally, as you pull the barrel away from the header, the winding side will be heavier, and it may possibly drop.
 To prevent this, support this end as needed with a rope, straps, or by hand as a second person walks this end down a ladder.

 - Lower the barrel to the floor with the bottoms of the endplates on the floor and the endplates supporting the barrel.

 - Check the drive end to confirm it is OK.
 This end usually does not have a problem.
 Also, if it does need repair, support this end of the barrel with blocks or pallets.
 Then, remove the drive chain, and remove the fasteners that secure the drive end to the end of the barrel.
 Sometimes this is welded, and you will need to grind off the welds.

 - If the drive end is OK, go to the winding end and remove the bolts, screws, or pins that secure the internal cones and winding end plug to the barrel.
 In fact, there will usually be three at the winding end of the barrel, and three similar fasteners a third to halfway toward the center of the barrel.
 Then, rotate the barrel as needed to locate the fasteners.
 If there are two sets of springs, there will be three additional fasteners further toward the other end of the barrel.

-In the drawing below is what is typically found in a barrel.
-If there is only one spring, there will be more parts.
-If there are more springs, there will be more parts.
+In the drawing below is a sketch of what is typically found in a steel rolling door’s barrel.
+There may be more or fewer springs and parts than what is shown below.
 Notice that the shafts are not connected.